 1920s: Steptoe & Johnson opened an office in the State capital of Charleston, which facilitated the expansion of the firm’s practice before the West Virginia Supreme Court of Appeals, its interaction with numerous West Virginia regulatory agencies, and its involvement in various legislative activities.

-1990s: Steptoe & Johnson continued to grow, now employing 91 attorneys.
+1990s: Steptoe & Johnson PLLC continued to grow, with 91 attorneys at the beginning of the decade.
 The firm continued its expansion by adding an office in Wheeling, West Virginia.

-2000’s: At the dawn of the new century, Steptoe & Johnson employed 126 attorneys.
-In September 2003, the firm opened a new office in Huntington, West Virginia.
-The decision to move to Huntington came at the encouragement of existing clients and allowed the firm to continue the expansion of our practice in southeastern Ohio.
-Four years later, Steptoe & Johnson opened the Columbus, Ohio office, expanding its presence as a regional law firm with particular strengths in energy, labor, litigation, and business.
+2000s: At the dawn of the new century, Steptoe & Johnson PLLC employed 126 attorneys.
+In September 2003, the firm opened a new office in Huntington, West Virginia, at the encouragement of existing clients.
+Four years later, Steptoe & Johnson opened the Columbus, Ohio, office, expanding its presence as a regional law firm with particular strengths in energy, labor and employment, litigation, and business.

-In January 2009, Susan S. Brewer succeeded Robert M. Steptoe, Jr., as the CEO of the firm while becoming the first female managing member of a major West Virginia law firm.
-Under her direction, the firm opened an office in Lexington, Kentucky in June of the same year, adding an 8th location to its impressive resume.
+In January 2009, Susan S. Brewer succeeded Robert M. Steptoe, Jr., as the CEO of the firm.
+Brewer was the first female managing member of a major West Virginia law firm.
+Under her direction, the firm opened an office in Lexington, Kentucky in June of the same year, adding an eighth location to its impressive resume.

-In August 2010, the Clarksburg office relocated to our new building at 400 White Oaks Boulevard, Bridgeport, WV.
+In August 2010, the Clarksburg office relocated to a new building in Bridgeport, West Virginia.

-In September 2010, Culbertson, Weiss, Schetroma & Schug joined with Steptoe & Johnson expanding its presence to Meadville, Pennsylvania.
-In September 2010, Carpenter Lane in Columbus, Ohio, joined the firm adding five additional attorneys to the Columbus office.
+In September 2010, the firm established its Pennsylvania presence when Meadville-based Culbertson, Weiss, Schetroma & Schug P.C. joined with Steptoe & Johnson PLLC.
+In September 2010, Carpenter Lane LLC joined the firm, adding five additional attorneys to the Columbus, Ohio office.

-In December 2010, Steptoe & Johnson expanded to Canonsburg, Pennsylvania, opening an office in Southpointe Business Park.
+In December 2010, Steptoe & Johnson PLLC expanded to Canonsburg, Pennsylvania, opening an office in the Southpointe Business Park.

-In January 2013, Steptoe & Johnson opened its Canton, Ohio office and in March 2013 the firm opened an office in The Woodlands, a suburb of Houston, Texas.
+In January 2013, Steptoe & Johnson PLLC opened its Canton, Ohio, office and in March 2013 the firm opened an office in The Woodlands, a suburb of Houston, Texas.

-In January 2015, Steptoe & Johnson opened its Louisville, Kentucky office.
+In September 2014, Steptoe & Johnson PLLC opened its Louisville, Kentucky, office.

-In October 2015, Steptoe & Johnson consolidated its Canton, Ohio office into other existing office locations.
+In October 2015, Steptoe & Johnson PLLC closed its Canton, Ohio, office and consolidated the Canton personnel into other existing office locations.